-- 6.1 The University has a mentoring scheme for all new academic staff and the faculty will arrange for a mentor to be identified. - 6.2 The mentor should not be the individual's line manager and should not be involved in the assessment process of the PCAP or in formal procedures leading to a decision on the outcome of probation. - 6.3 The person identified as the mentor should be a committed academic who is a good listener, who is able to ask questions, offer tentative suggestions and generally talk issues through rather than provide quick solutions and 'expert' advice.
-A shared subject specialism may be an advantage however personal qualities and a knowledge of departmental procedures are more important. - 6.4 It is not essential for the mentor to be an academic of long standing, as someone who has recently had the experience of being a 'new lecturer' and undergoing a training programme may be well qualified to understand the situation faced by a new colleague.
-The attributes identified above are of greater importance than long experience or seniority. - 6.5 The responsibilities of the mentor are to:
+- 6.1.
+The University has a mentoring scheme for all new academic staff and the college will arrange for a mentor to be identified. - 6.2.
+The mentor should not usually be the individual's line manager and should not be involved in the assessment process of the PGCert LTHE or in formal procedures leading to a decision on the outcome of probation. - 6.3.
+The person identified as the mentor should be a committed academic who is a good listener, who is able to ask questions, offer tentative suggestions and generally talk issues through rather than provide quick solutions and 'expert' advice.
+A shared subject specialism may be an advantage however, personal qualities and a knowledge of departmental procedures are more important. - 6.4.
+It is not essential for the mentor to be an academic of long standing, as someone who has recently had the experience of being a 'new lecturer' and undergoing a training programme may be well qualified to understand the situation faced by a new colleague.
+The attributes identified above are of greater importance than long experience or seniority. - 6.5.
+The responsibilities of the mentor are to: - a) Provide a programme of planned and regular meetings. - b) Discuss teaching sessions, course planning and design (if appropriate to the role). - c) Undertake at least two observations of teaching sessions each teaching block (if appropriate to the role). - d) Offer a supportive and non-critical exploration of the sessions observed with an appreciation of innovative approaches to teaching and learning. - e) Help in identifying teaching resources. - f) Help the probationer to understand and meet the requirements of the UWE Bristol academic. - g) Participate in three-way discussions between the new teacher and the line manager who is preparing the probation report. - h) Take part in briefing and review sessions with other mentors. - 6.6.
+The mentor might also invite the new member of staff to observe their own teaching. - 6.7.
+Where a college has a number of probationers, it may be advantageous for a single mentor to be identified and for group, as well as individual, meetings to be held.

-- a) provide a programme of planned and regular meetings - b) discuss teaching sessions, course planning and design (if appropriate to the role) - c) undertake at least two observations of teaching sessions each teaching block (if appropriate to the role) - d) offer a supportive and non-critical exploration of the sessions observed with an appreciation of innovative approaches to teaching and learning - e) help in identifying teaching resources - f) help the probationer to understand and meet the requirements of the UWE academic - g) participate in three way discussions between the new teacher and the line manager who is preparing the probation report - h) take part in briefing and review sessions with other mentors. - 6.6 The mentor might also invite the new member of staff to observe their own teaching. - 6.7 Where a faculty has a number of probationers, it may be advantageous for a single mentor to be identified and for group as well as individual meetings to be held. - 6.8 Mentoring duties will be taken into account in determining the total work programmes of individual mentors. - 6.9 Queries about the mentoring scheme should be raised with the Executive Dean or manager.
+- 6.8.
+Mentoring duties will be taken into account in determining the total work programmes of individual mentors. - 6.9.
+Queries about the mentoring scheme should be raised with the Executive Dean or manager.